The Knowing Field in Family Constellations

 • visual placements

-These items are positioned to represent family members, relationships, symptoms, emotions, or significant events.
+These represent family members, relationships, symptoms, emotions, or significant events within the family system.

 Even without group representatives, many people report meaningful shifts in: